Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 Lawn bowls can be enjoyed by people of all ages and experience levels.
 The aim is to roll balls as close to a smaller ball (known as the ‘jack’ or ‘kitty’) as possible.

-Bowls isn’t the most energetic game, but it keeps you up on your feet – and according to the British Heart Foundation, you can walk up to three miles per game.
+Bowls isn’t the most energetic game, but it keeps you on your feet – and according to the British Heart Foundation, you can walk up to three miles per game.
 Plus, it’s good for posture, flexibility, balance, and hand-eye coordination.

 If you’re interested in joining a bowls club, you can search for a club near you on the Bowls England website.